How to Add Zero-Cost AI Features to Any Website Using Local Models

 GatewayPorts no

 Run the tunnel as a persistent service.
 On Linux (local machine), create a systemd unit.
-On Windows, use Task Scheduler or NSSM to wrap the SSH command as a service that starts on boot and restarts on failure.
+On Windows, use Task Scheduler or NSSM to wrap the SSH command as a service.
+Set it to start on boot and restart on failure.

 06